ckeditor/ckeditor5/docs/getting-started/quick-start.md

 ### Obtain a license key

 To activate CKEditor&nbsp;5 premium features, you will need a commercial license.
 If you wish to purchase a commercial CKEditor&nbsp;5 license or a license to one of the premium features, [contact us](https://ckeditor.com/contact/?sales=true#contact-form) to receive an offer tailored to your needs.
-To obtain an activation key, please follow the {@link support/license-key-and-activation License key and activation} giuide.
+To obtain an activation key, please follow the {@link support/license-key-and-activation License key and activation} guide.

 <!-- Not sure we should duplicate this in QS: TODO: Describe the steps to obtain a license key, attaching some screenshots. -->